Propagation of multiplicity-freeness property for holomorphic vector bundles

 To find elements of $\widehat{G}$, basic results are unitarizability theorems established by Mackey \cite{xmackey} for $L^2$-induced representations in the 1950s and by Vogan \cite{xvu} and Wallach \cite{xwal} for cohomologically induced representations in the 1980s.
 These results may be thought of as a \textit{propagation theory of unitarity} from fibers to spaces of sections (more generally, stalks to cohomologies).

-where $\widehat{G}$ is the set of equivalence classes of irreducible unitary representations, $\mu$ is a measure on $\widehat{G}$, and $m: \widehat{G} \to \mathbb{N} \cup \{\infty\}$ is a measurable function that stands for `multiplicity'.
-We shall say that $\pi$ is \textit{multiplicity-free} if the ring of continuous $G$-intertwining endomorphisms is commutative.
-This condition implies that $m$ is not greater than one almost everywhere with respect to the measure $\mu$ in the direct integral \eqref{eqn:MTdecomp}.
+Multiplicity-freeness is another important concept in representation theory that generalizes irreducibility.
+For a unitary representation $\pi$ of $G$, we say that $\pi$ is \textit{multiplicity-free} if the ring of continuous $G$-intertwining endomorphisms is commutative.
+This condition implies that $m$ is not greater than $1$ almost everywhere with respect to the measure $\mu$ in the direct integral \eqref{eqn:MTdecomp}.

 Multiplicity-free representations are a special class of representations, for which one could expect a simple and detailed study, and by which one could expect effective applications of representation theory.
-Multiplicity-free representations arise in broad range of mathematics such as expanding functions (Taylor series, Fourier expansion, spherical harmonics, the Gelfand--Tsetlin basis, \dots) and the classical identities (the Cappeli identity, many formulae of special functions, \dots), though we may not be aware of even the fact that the representation is there.
+Multiplicity-free representations arise in broad range of mathematics in connection with expansions (Taylor series, Fourier expansion, spherical harmonics, the Gelfand--Tsetlin basis, \dots) and the classical identities (the Capelli identity, various explicit formulae for special functions, \dots), though we may not be aware of even the fact that the representation is there.

 The aim of this paper is to prove a \textit{propagation theorem of multiplicity-freeness} from fibers to spaces of sections for holomorphic vector bundles.

-To state our main results, let $H$ be a Lie group, and $\mathcal{V} \to D$ an $H$-equivariant holomorphic vector bundle.
+To state our main result, let $H$ be a Lie group, and $\mathcal{V} \to D$ an $H$-equivariant holomorphic vector bundle.
 We naturally have a representation of $H$ on the space $\mathcal{O}(D, \mathcal{V})$ of global holomorphic sections.
 Then, the first form of our multiplicity-free theorem is stated briefly as follows (see Theorem~\ref{thm:2.2} for details):

 \begin{thmsec} Any unitary representation of $H$ which is realized in $\mathcal{O}(D,\mathcal{V})$ is multiplicity-free if the $H$-equivariant bundle $\mathcal{V}\to D$ satisfies the following three conditions: \begin{texteqn} {\upshape(}Fiber{\upshape)} \ For every $x \in D$, the isotropy representation of $H_x$ on the fiber $\mathcal{V}_x$ is multiplicity-free. \end{texteqn} \begin{texteqn} Base space{\upshape)} \ There exists an anti-holomorphic bundle endomorphism $\sigma$, which preserves every $H$-orbit on the base space $D$. \end{texteqn} \begin{texteqn} Compatibility{\upshape)} \ See \eqref{thmassA}. \end{texteqn} \end{thmsec}